-MECP2 duplication affects immune system as well as brain developmentDecember 5th, 2012 in Medical research /
+MECP2 duplication affects immune system as well as brain developmentDecember 5, 2012 in Medicine & Health / Medical research

 In 1999, Dr. Huda Zoghbi and colleagues at Baylor College of Medicine identified the genetic cause of Rett syndrome (a neurological disorder that begins after birth) – MECP2 mutation.
 Too little of the MeCP2 protein associated with the gene causes the girls whom it affects to regress, gradually losing their speech, the use of their hands and many cognitive functions.

 In 2005, other researchers identified the other side of the coin – MECP2 duplication syndrome.
 Too much of that critical protein results in other neurological problems that occur mainly in infant boys, again affecting their cognition and neurological development.
 These boys, however, have another troubling problem.
 They tend to get devastating infections, often pneumonias, that are difficult, and sometimes, impossible, to contain.

 In a report that appears online today in the journal Science Translational Medicine, researchers from BCM, the Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital and the Michael E. DeBakey Veterans Affairs Medical Center in Houston identified the culprit in these infections.
 Again it was the insidious excess of MeCP2.

 The study was a true translational enterprise, beginning with observations in the clinic that went into the laboratory for studies in cells and animals and may eventually emerge into the clinic again with new ways of treating and preventing the infections.